rsspdc/checklists/checklists/rsspdc-software-package.md

 It is important that code used in research can be properly cited by researchers so that they can communicate which version they used, where to find the code, and give appropriate credit to it's authors.
 Even if you are not an academic it is important that academics be able to credit your work so that it can be appropriately valued in the scientific funding ecosystem.
 If it is not framed as contributing to a research output it is harder to justify funding it and paying developer salaries - even if indirectly.
+To this end your package should meet the [Research Software MetaData Guidelines](https://fair-impact.github.io/RSMD-guidelines/).

 Beyond merely making it possible to consistently reference a research output the higher tiers on the checklist don't merely make the output citable but help to follow better citation and bibliographic practices.
 This extends from the practical, making it easy import into reference mangers like [zotero](https://www.zotero.org/);